jundalisay/superblist/content/en/research/einstein/relativity/section-22.md

 <!-- This should be tested by astronomers.  -->
 <!-- The examination of the correctness or otherwise of this deduction is a problem of the greatest importance, the early solution of which is to be expected of astronomers. -->

-2. The constant speed of light <!-- law of the constancy of the velocity of light --> in vacuum <!-- , which constitutes one of the two fundamental assumptions in Special Relativity and to which we have already frequently referred, --> cannot be totally<!--  unlimited -->  valid, according to GR.
+2. The constant speed of light in vacuum <!-- , which constitutes one of the two fundamental assumptions in Special Relativity and to which we have already frequently referred, --> cannot be totally<!--  unlimited -->  valid, according to GR.

 Since light rays can only curve when light changes position, <!--  the speed of light --> <!--  take place when the velocity of propagation of light --> <!-- varies with position --> one might think that this invalidates <!-- Now we might think that as a consequence of this, --> Special Relativity (SR), and with it the whole theory of relativity.
 But this is not the case.